Jordanbarker/jordanbarker.github.io/marathon.md

 ## AI Coach

-I've used Garmin's built-in coaching tools in the past, but the max distance for a race is a half-marathon, so I needed to improvise.
+I've used Garmin's coach in the past, but the max distance for a race is a half-marathon, so I needed to improvise.
 There are [plenty](https://www.halhigdon.com/training/marathon-training/) [of](https://marathonhandbook.com/trainingplans/marathon-training-plans/) [great](https://www.mymottiv.com/marathon-training-plan) marathon training plans online, but I wanted more autonomy, so I built my own coaching tool.

 ### Data